hackintoshrao/dgraph-tutorials/getting-started/1/README.md

 ### Getting started with Dgraph

 Welcome to getting started with Dgraph.
 I'm Karthic Rao,  Developer Advocate at Dgraph labs.
+Here is the first of the tutorial series on
 In this tutorial, we'll learn to build a simple graph on Dgraph,

 ![The simple graph](./images/gs-1.JPG)